Lamaro25/Customdesignsla-site/ring-builder/README.txt

 2. Upload/extract into your Netlify (or local) project repo.
 3. Place your product photos in the /assets subfolders (e.g., assets/rings/cuban/cuban-original.jpg).
 4. Ensure filenames match the code references in app.js.
-5. Deploy — updated builder will show your real photos.
+5. Deploy — updated builder will show your real photos with polished UI.

 Next Updates:
-- Polish UI styling for mobile responsiveness.
-- Integrate with CMS to load product data dynamically.
+- Integrate CMS data (so collections/products load dynamically).
-- Begin preparing customer-facing launch version.
+- Add customer-facing enhancements (wishlist, add-to-cart mockups).